agohorel/portfolio-v2/portfolio/bend.md

   an LCD display.
 It runs an application written in Processing (Java) which iteratively corrupts the images it takes, displaying them in sequence to the user as their image becomes progressively more distorted.
+short_description: bespoke glitch-photobooth built as an installation at a music festival
 backend_tools:
   - N/A
 frontend_tools: